VarunX7/Aeonaxy-backend-internship-assignment/README.md

 # Aeonaxy-backend-internship-assignment
-This is a backend api for an e-commerce web application where you can buy and online courses.
+This is a backend api for an e-commerce web application where you can buy and sell online courses.
 Technology used - Nodejs(backend runtime), Express(backend framework), PostgreSQL(Database), Multer and Cloudinary(for image storage), resend(for sending emails), jason web token(for authentication), bcrypt(for hashing password).

 ## Environment variables required -